Safety

 Back to top

 A10) Yes.
-60 per cent of all fatalities occur on country roads
+60 per cent of all fatalities occurred on rural roads in 2023.

 Back to top